shiftparadigm/technical-interview-eds/README.md

 ## Challenge Requirements

 ### 1. Accordion Component Implementation
-- Convert the provided HTML structure into component resembling the provided designs
+- Convert the provided HTML structure into a component resembling the provided designs
 - Implement the accordion functionality
 - Implement load more functionality, only show four accordions at a time